 left—defiant, sovereign, under Levantine skies.

-All poems on this post: © Laura J. Braverman
+Poetry in this post: © Laura J. Braverman

 Published with the permission of Laura J. Braverman